BenyamWorku/Java_Assessment/README.md

 # Prerequisites
 Java version 22.0.1
 # Steps to set up the project locally.
-If you are forking from Github clone this [git@github.com:BenyamWorku/Java_Assessment.git]
+If you are Cloning or forking from Github use this
+[ git@github.com:BenyamWorku/Java_Assessment.git ]
 # Commands to compile the code using build tools.
 javac app/MainApp.java Territory/*.java Villagers/*.java Buildings/*.java Enemy/EnemyTerritory.java